masonfmatthews/rails_assignments/challenges/rails_rest.md

 ## RAILS: REST Challenge

-* Having both the form and the thank-you page in one action is suboptimal.
+* Having both the form and the thank-you page in one action is not ideal.
 Restructure the routes and the `home` controller to implement REST.

 * Reflect (in your README): You may wish that I had not asked you to restructure the existing `home` controller.
 What would you rather have done?